Skip to main content

 How Does Visceral Fat Disrupt Hormonal Balance?

-The accumulation of is both a cause and a consequence of hormonal dysregulation.
+The accumulation of visceral fat is both a cause and a consequence of hormonal dysregulation.
 This tissue is a hotbed of inflammatory activity, releasing cytokines that promote systemic inflammation and interfere with insulin signaling.
 This interference can lead to insulin resistance, a condition where your body’s cells become less responsive to the hormone insulin.

 To compensate, the pancreas produces more insulin, leading to high circulating levels, a state known as hyperinsulinemia.
 This excess insulin can, in turn, signal the body to store even more fat, creating a self-perpetuating cycle.